BrainBlend-AI/atomic-agents/README.md

 After running this command, you will be presented with a menu allowing you to download tools.

+Each tool has its own set of dependencies and potentially some setup instructions, which are listed in the tool's README.

+The `atomic-assembler` CLI gives you complete control over your tools, avoiding the clutter of unnecessary dependencies.
+It makes modifying tools straightforward additionally, each tool comes with its own set of tests for reliability.

+**But you’re not limited to the CLI!** If you prefer, you can directly access the tool folders and manage them manually by simply copying and pasting as needed.

 <img src="./.assets/atomic-cli.png" alt="Atomic CLI menu" width="400"/>

 ## Provider & Model Compatibility